Searinvestments/pricing/feature-codes.md

 # Applying feature codes
 {: #codes}

-Sometimes {{site.data.keyword.Bluemix}} Sales or other representatives provide feature codes to offer you extra resources or capabilities for your trial or Standard account.
+Sometimes {{site.data.keyword.Bluemix}} Sales or other representatives provide feature codes to offer you extra resources or capabilities for your trial or Lite account.

 The extra resources or capabilities provided by {{site.data.keyword.Bluemix_notm}} vary depending on the particular code, but include one or more of the following items in general:

   * Increase the memory quota to a number of GB specified by the promo code
   * Add one organization, with a memory quota that is specified by the promo code